-People remain a key target for criminals and not every attack is committed via hacking a computer server system.
 Many attacks are committed via a simple communication via email, on the telephone and face-to-face as it is always easier to login with a password or get an employee to undertake the action albeit unknown to them.

-Phishing emails are still a big threat to organisations.
-These emails are getting harder to spot due to an improvement in the quality of language used and the introduction of targeted content, such as the name of a CEO or Finance Director, as a result of our increased social footprint.
+Phishing email is still a big threat to universities.
+This is unsolicited email, traditionally asking people to help launder money or with links to enticing offers.
+These emails are now getting harder to spot due to an improvement in the quality of language used and the introduction of targeted content, such as the name of a CEO or Finance Director, as a result of our increased social footprint.
 According to UK Finance, CEO fraud was responsible for a total loss of £148 million in 2018.